maslianok/react-resize-detector/README.md

 (Bool) Trigger `onResize` on height change

 #### onResize
-(Func) Function that will be invoked
+(Func) Function that will be invoked with `width` and `height` arguments.
+When handling only one of dimensions, other argument will be `undefined`.

 ## License
 MIT